 DC Scholars continued to work towards its mission: to prepare students for the path to college and provide students with the foundation of life skills to become productive members of their community.
 Annually, we utilize our students' results on the Partnership for Assessment of Readiness for College and Careers (PARCC) as an indicator of our effectiveness in preparing student for college readiness.
-For SY 2017-18, DC Scholars' overall PARCC results for students in 3rd - 8th were stagnant in reading and the percentage of students meeting college ready expectations decreased in math.
-Due to this minimal growth in our students' readiness for college and careers, DC Scholars is working to increase opportunities for teacher and leader growth in SY 2018-19 to ensure that our team is getting better fast for students.
+For SY 2018-19, DC Scholars' overall PARCC results for students in 3rd - 8th were stagnant in reading and the percentage of students meeting college ready expectations decreased in math.
+To improve our students' readiness for college and careers, DC Scholars changed its coaching model for SY 2019-20 to increase opportunities for teacher and leader growth and to ensure that our team is getting better faster for students.
+The coaching model shifts will provide frequent and consistent coaching opportunities for all teachers within the school.
+DC Scholars also improved its structures for teacher development to include weekly content team meetings, weekly culture meetings, weekly grade level team meetings and monthly all-day Professional Development opportunities for teachers.
+The addition of a Director of Culture and Family Engagement as well as a Director of Academic Support now allows the school to benefit from consistent and aligned support for both culture and academics, which we believe will have a solid impact on teacher development and student achievement.

-In SY 2017-18, our school took great strides to further provide our students with the foundation of life skills to become productive members of their community.
-DC Scholars Elementary teachers and leaders prioritized integrating social-emotional learning programs, such as Second Step, Restorative Justice, and Responsive Classroom, into their daily interactions with and lessons for students.
-In Middle School, we implemented the second year of the High School Placement Course for all 7th and 8th grade scholars.
-This course helped students research and choose appropriate high school options, practice skills needed for transitioning into high school, and meet the necessary enrollment requirements.
+In SY 2018-19, our school took great strides to further provide our students with the foundation of life skills to become productive members of their community.
+DC Scholars Elementary and Middle school teachers and leaders prioritized integrating social-emotional learning programs, such as Second Step, Restorative Justice, and Responsive Classroom, into their daily interactions with and lessons for students.
 Additionally, DC Scholars Middle School teachers implemented systematic family engagement strategies for all students.
-Our Middle School teachers and families achieved 100% home visits and 100% participation in student-led conferences.
-It is crucial for our staff to ensure that our middle school students and their families are engaged in their academic success as well as take ownership for their progress.
-These remarkable participation rates demonstrate not only how our staff cultivated relationships but also their eagerness to ensure students have the foundation of life skills to become productive members.
+Our Middle School teachers and families achieved 98% home visits and 98% participation in student-led conferences.
+It is crucial for our staff to ensure that our middle school students and their families are engaged in their academic success and take ownership for their progress.
+These remarkable participation rates demonstrate how our staff cultivated relationships as well as their eagerness to ensure students have the foundation of life skills to become productive members of their community.